Gopalshukla0018/js-dsa-practice/README.md

-avaScript DSA Practice
+# JavaScript DSA Practice

-A personal repository to practice Data Structures & Algorithms (DSA) using JavaScript.
+A personal repository to practice **Data Structures & Algorithms (DSA)** using **JavaScript**.
-For each problem, I implement three approaches:
+Each problem includes **three approaches** to help understand and compare solutions:

-Brute Force – the most straightforward solution, usually not optimal.
+1. **Brute Force** – The most straightforward solution, usually not optimal.

-Better Approach – improves on time/space complexity.
+2. **Better Approach** – Improves time and/or space complexity.

-Optimal Approach – the most efficient solution.
+3. **Optimal Approach** – The most efficient solution possible.

-Each file clearly shows all three approaches for learning, comparison, and improving problem-solving skills.
+This structure allows for **learning, comparison, and improvement** in problem-solving skills.

+---

+## Repository Structure
 /DSA-Practice-JS
 │
 ├─ Arrays/
 │ ├─ Problem1/
 │ │ ├─ bruteForce.js
 │ │ ├─ betterApproach.js
 │ │ └─ optimal.js
 │ ├─ Problem2/
 │ │ ├─ bruteForce.js
 │ │ ├─ betterApproach.js
 │ │ └─ optimal.js
 │ └─ ... (other array problems)
 │
 ├─ Strings/
 │ ├─ Problem1/
 │ │ ├─ bruteForce.js
 │ │ ├─ betterApproach.js
 │ │ └─ optimal.js
 │ └─ ... (other string problems)
 │
 ├─ LinkedList/
 │ ├─ Problem1/
 │ │ ├─ bruteForce.js
 │ │ ├─ betterApproach.js
 │ │ └─ optimal.js
 │ └─ ... (other linked list problems)
 │
 └─ README.md

+---

+## How to Use

+1. Explore the folders for Arrays, Strings, and LinkedList.
+2. Open any problem folder to see all three approaches (brute, better, optimal).
+3. Study and compare different approaches to understand improvements in time and space complexity.

+---

+## Contribution

+This is a personal practice repository.
+You can **fork** or **clone** it for your own learning.
+Feel free to **open issues** or **suggest improvements** for better approaches or optimizations.

+---

+## License

+This project is **open source** and free to use for learning purposes.